lambda-feedback/user-documentation/docs/releases/index.md

 # Releases

 ## Release 2024/02/13

-- b271-unify-modals - unification of modals to use the same style
+- b271-unify-modals - unified modals to use same style
-- b300-delete-ra-add-warning-into-the-modal-that-the-text-below-the-ra-will-be-deleted-as-well - when deleting a response area a warning is added into the modal that the text below the response area will be deleted as well
+- b294-check-imports-from-material-ui - prevent importing whole library when importing an icon
-- b294-check-imports-from-material-ui - a technical improvement to the imports from mui material so that we prevent importing the the whole library each time when we import an icon
+- b300-delete-ra-add-warning-into-the-modal-that-the-text-below-the-ra-will-be-deleted-as-well - when deleting a response area (RA), warning modal that text below RA will also be deleted

 ## Release 2024/01/25

 - b240-structured-tutorial-component-upgrade - converted structured tutorial to use the same structure and logic as worked solutions

 ## Release 2024/01/24

 - b273-limit-access-to-unpublished-sets - ensure no student access to hidden sets via a url
 - b277-milkdown-first-non-markdown-update-is-ignored - milkdown fix to for edge cases that were not saved (single character; deleting selection).
 - b279-table-with-1-column - wider columns for table response areas with one column